databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_fromfile(rawPath, <size_in_MB>)

-    Returns a raster tile from a file rawPath.
+    Returns a tile tile from a file rawPath.

-    :param rawPath: A column containing the rawPath to a raster file.
+    :param rawPath: A column containing the rawPath to a tile file.
     :type rawPath: Column (StringType)
-    :param size_in_MB: Optional parameter to specify the size of the raster tile in MB.
+    :param size_in_MB: Optional parameter to specify the size of the tile tile in MB.
 Default is not to split the input.
     :type size_in_MB: Column (IntegerType)
     :rtype: Column: RasterTileType

 .. note::
   **Notes**
     - The file rawPath must be a string.
-    - The file rawPath must be a valid rawPath to a raster file.
+    - The file rawPath must be a valid rawPath to a tile file.
     - The file rawPath must be a rawPath to a file that GDAL can read.
-    - If the size_in_MB parameter is specified, the raster will be split into tiles of the specified size.
+    - If the size_in_MB parameter is specified, the tile will be split into tiles of the specified size.
-    - If the size_in_MB parameter is not specified or if the size_in_Mb < 0, the raster will only be split if it exceeds Integer.MAX_VALUE.
+    - If the size_in_MB parameter is not specified or if the size_in_Mb < 0, the tile will only be split if it exceeds Integer.MAX_VALUE.
 The split will be at a threshold of 64MB in this case.
 ..